Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Abstract

 \section{Abstract}

-Despite recent advances in text-to-image generation, existing models consistently fail to produce reliable multi-human scenes, often duplicating faces, merging identities, or miscounting individuals.
+Despite recent advances in personalized image generation, existing models consistently fail to produce reliable multi-human scenes, often merging or losing facial identity.
 We present Ar2Can, a novel two-stage framework that disentangles spatial planning from identity rendering for multi-human generation.
-The Architect module predicts structured layouts, specifying where each person should appear.
-The Artist module then synthesizes photorealistic images, guided by a spatially-grounded face matching reward that combines Hungarian spatial alignment with ArcFace identity similarity.
+The Architect predicts structured layouts, specifying where each person should appear.
+The Artist then synthesizes photorealistic images, guided by a spatially-grounded face matching reward that combines Hungarian spatial alignment with identity similarity.
 This approach ensures faces are rendered at correct locations and faithfully preserve reference identities.
-We develop two Architect variants, seamlessly integrated with our diffusion-based Artist model and optimized via Group Relative Policy Optimization (GRPO) using compositional rewards for count accuracy, image quality, and identity matching.
+We develop two Architect variants, seamlessly integrated with our diffusion-based Artist model.
+This is optimized via Group Relative Policy Optimization (GRPO) using compositional rewards for count accuracy, image quality, and identity matching.
 Evaluated on the MultiHuman-Testbench, Ar2Can achieves substantial improvements in both count accuracy and identity preservation, while maintaining high perceptual quality.
 Notably, our method achieves these results using primarily synthetic data, without requiring real multi-human images.
+Project page: \url{https://qualcomm-ai-research.github.io/ar2can/}.